echogarden-project/echogarden-packages/README.md

 # Echogarden package repository

-The various `tar.gz` archives in the releases section of this repository are a collection of expansion packages that are automatically downloaded and installed by Echogarden when needed.
+The `.tar.gz` archives in the releases section of this repository are expansion packages that are automatically downloaded and installed by Echogarden when needed.